xta0/xta0.me/_posts/2025-01-30-GenAI-Stable-Diffusion-3.md

 ## Textual Inversion

 Textual Inversion(TI) is another way to fine tune the pretrained model.
 Unlike LoRA, <mark>TI is a technique to add new embedding space based on the trained data</mark>.
+Simply put, TI is a text embedding that matches the target image the best, such as its style, object, or face.
+The key is to find the new embedding that does not exist in the current text encoder.

+### How does TI works

 To train a TI model, you only need a minimal set of three to five images, resulting in a compact `pt` or `bin` file, typically just a few kilobytes in size.
 This makes TI a highly efficient method for incorporating new elements or styles into the image.

-### How does TI works

-Simply put, TI is a text embedding that matches the target image the best, such as its style, object, or face.
-The key is to find the new embedding that does not exist in the current text encoder.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-03-01.png">

+The goal of training is to find a new embedding represented by $v_*$.
+We use $S_*$ as the token string placeholder to represent the new concepts we wish to learn.
+We aim to find a single word embedding, such that sentences of the form "A photo of S*" will lead to the reconstruction of images from our small training set.
+This embedding is found through an optimization process shown in the above figure, which we refer to as <mark>"Textual Inversion"</mark>.

+Let's recall the loss function we use to train the stable diffusion model:

+$$
+L_{LDM} := \mathbb{E}_{z \sim \mathcal{E}(x), y, \epsilon \sim \mathcal{N}(0,1), t}
+\left[ \left\| \epsilon - \epsilon_{\theta}(z_t, t, c_{\theta}(y)) \right\|_2^2 \right],
+$$

+Once the new corresponding embedding vector is found, the training is done.
+The output of the training is usually a vector with 768 numbers.
+That is why TI file is tiny.

 ## Resources